plutomi/plutomi/README.md

 The frontend runs on the [Serverless-Nextjs](https://serverless-nextjs.com/docs/cdkconstruct/) construct.
 We use [SSG without data + client side data fetching](https://youtu.be/f1rF9YKm1Ms?t=664) for almost all pages.

-The API is your typical Express app running on Fargate.
-It has many of the advantages of something like API Gateway + Lambda without many of the downsides...
+The API is your typical Express app running on Fargate. _At this time_, we feel it has many of the advantages of something like API Gateway + Lambda without many of the downsides...

 ![werner](images/werner.png)

-There is a state machine for sending emails that triggers on certain events such as a new `LOGIN_EVENT` or a `LOGIN_LINK` request.
-We let the state machine decide the path to take instead of having multiple EB rules and multiple state machines.
-We can then eliminate the myriad of queues and lambda functions polling said queues with the direct SDK calls Step Functions provides.

 We also try to avoid the [async try/catch tower of terror](https://www.youtube.com/watch?v=ITogH7lJTyE) by implementing the pattern shown in the video: